Intelligence plus character

 Martin Luther King, Jr.

 Martin Luther King Jr. was a prominent figure in American society during the mid-20th century.
-He was a social activist and Baptist minister, who dedicated his life to the Civil Rights Movements in the United States.
-He was the predominant leader of this movement, aiming to end racial discrimination and segregation in the USA during the 1950s and 1960.
+He was a social activist and Baptist minister, who dedicated his life to the Civil Rights Movement in the United States.
+He was the predominant leader of this movement, aiming to end racial discrimination and segregation in the USA during the 1950s and 1960s.
 He is well known for gaining civil rights through nonviolent methods based on his Christian beliefs and the influence of Mohandas Karamchand Gandhi, an Indian activist who brought a change to India during the British occupation.
 Martin Luther King Jr aimed to bring equality for all races in the USA, where people must not be judged by the color of their skin, but by the traits of their character.

 Martin Luther King Jr. was born on January 15, 1929, in Atlanta Georgia.
 He came from a religious Christian family; both his father and maternal grandfather were Baptist preachers.
 He lived on Auburn Avenue, known as “sweet Auburn,” or the bustling “Black Wall Street.”
 This neighborhood was the home to some of the largest and most prosperous Black businesses and Black churches before the years of the civil rights movement.
 Experiencing prejudices since childhood when he was not allowed to play with white boys, because they were attending segregated schools.